Search engine is loading. Please wait…

 Are there toll roads in Canada?

 Yes.
-Some Canadian toll roads, bridges, and tunnels use electronic billing.
+Some toll roads, bridges, and tunnels use electronic billing.
 If you use a toll route such as Ontario’s Highway 407 ETR in a rental car, the rental company may charge the toll later along with an administration fee.

 What fuel is available in Canada?